whatwehaveunlearned/visualizator/README.md

     Click here for amazing Viz

-    Add Db: Selects a db from the database folder.
+    Add Db: Selects a db from the database folder. (scv file is not working due to minor issue with data format)

     Create New Graph: Lets you create a new graph from a previously added Db.